geiszla/iManchesterToolbox/README.md

   * components

      Each React component is defined here.
-The "routes.jsx" file contains the routing information of the pages (the structure of the website).

   * styles